dalanzg/tips-tutorials/content/posts/2015/2015-11-22-how-to-install-jdk-8-on-mac-os-x.md

 If you are planing to develop Java Apps on your Mac, you have to install the JDK package.
 You only have to install the binary files provided by Oracle.

-- Download JDK 8 from [Oracle WebSite](http://www.oracle.com/technetwork/java/javase/downloads/index.html). [jdk-8u65-macosx-x64.dmg for Mac].
+- Download JDK 8 from [Oracle WebSite](http://www.oracle.com/technetwork/java/javase/downloads/index.html) [jdk-8u65-macosx-x64.dmg for Mac]
-- Double click on **jdk-8u65-macosx-x64.dmg** and follow the screen instructions.
+- Double click on **jdk-8u65-macosx-x64.dmg** and follow the screen instructions
 - JDK package will have been installed in **/Library/Java/JavaVirtualMachines**.
-In my computer, I have both 1.6 and 1.8 JDK package.
+In my computer, I have both 1.6 and 1.8 JDK package

 ```terminal
 $ ls -l /Library/Java/JavaVirtualMachines